blake-buck/row-board-task/README.md

 - Implement search functionality
 - Fix Firefox redirect bug
 - Implement a more effecient save strategy than overwriting the entire app state
-- Major code cleanup needed on the frontend
+- Code cleanup needed on the frontend